-Doctor of Dental Medicine program students earn a letter grade or pass/fail grade for each module.
+Doctor of Dental Medicine program students earn a letter grade or pass/fail grade for each course.
 Students do not earn grades for courses.
-Each module is linked to the 14 ASDOH competencies that must be attained prior to graduation.
+Each course is linked to the 14 ASDOH competencies that must be attained prior to graduation.